Vilax/cryoTIGER/README.md

 ### Using pip

-* Following dependencies should be installed:
+* The following dependencies should be installed:
     * tensorflow>=2.6.2
     * tensorflow-datasets>=4.4.0
     * tensorflow-addons>=0.15.0